catapultpgh/main/key-policy.md

 #####It’s up to you to get involved!
 * we have a system of stewards for things like maintenance, capital improvements, social events, finances, and community culture. ask around to figure out who they are if you want to help out in any way.
 * if you have questions or suggestions, grab another member and have a conversation about it. also, come to happy hours and town hall meetings (check bulletin boards and slack for more info).
+* if you want to do something to improve the space: apologize, don't ask for permission.

 #### How to Become a Member of Catapult PGH
 ##### Keys to the Castle